Linear Convergent Distributed Nash Equilibrium Seeking with Compression

 All the approaches mentioned above assume unlimited communication bandwidth.
 However, in practical systems such as underwater vehicles and low-cost unmanned aerial vehicles, the communication capacity and bandwidth are often limited by the environments.
 As the dimension of data increases, the burden of information exchange between players will cause communication bottleneck, which deteriorates the efficiency of the algorithm.
-Thus, in order to fulfill the requirement of limited bandwidth, a compressor is necessary for each player to send compressed information that is encoded with fewer number of bits.
-Recently, various information compression methods, such as quantization and sparsification, have been adopted in distributed optimization in centralized networks \cite{seide20141,alistarh2017qsgd,bernstein2018signsgd,karimireddy2019error,mishchenko2019distributed,liu2020double}.
+Thus, in order to fulfill the requirement of limited bandwidth, a compressor is necessary for each agent to send compressed information that is encoded with fewer number of bits. {Before transmitting local messages, each agent firstly compresses the information then transmits the compressed one to their neighbors, as shown Fig. \ref{compressed}.} Recently, various information compression methods, such as quantization and sparsification, have been adopted in distributed optimization in centralized networks \cite{seide20141,alistarh2017qsgd,bernstein2018signsgd,karimireddy2019error,mishchenko2019distributed,liu2020double}.
 For decentralized optimization, with certain compression error feedback techniques, some works achieved linear convergence rate for optimization algorithms with compressed information \cite{liao2021compressed,kovalev2021linearly,liu2020linear,zhang2021innovation}.